amyquinton/amyquinton.github.io/drafts/2019-10-26-srilanka-traveltap.md

 We found there are actually numerous clean water sources (some more obvious than others) that allowed us to significantly reduce our single-use plastic bottle waste.

 >### Personal purifier <br>
 >Before we get into Sri Lanka's network of water refill stations, a quick note on personal filter and purifier options.
 If you're planning ahead for longer term or regular travel, having your own water purifier bottle or system can be a great way to cover your hydration needs.
-We now use [“Travel Tap” water purifying systems][1] which we find very versitile and convenient, and there are plenty of other choices available. <br>
+We now use [“Travel Tap” water purifying systems][1] which we find very versitile and convenient, and there are plenty of other choices available.
+>
 >But if you don’t have one of these magical water purifiers, never fear.
 Check out our tips below for staying hyrated in Sri Lanka without leaving a trail of plastic pollution behind you.

 ![]({{"/images/water/traveltap2.png"|absolute_url}})